Seahawks position overview: Seattle’s linebacking corps appears pretty set heading into offseason

 That Seattle used so much base defense, meaning keeping their three linebackers on the field instead of subbing one or two out for an extra defensive back, was as much about personnel as scheme.

-Seattle used a base defense roughly 70 percent of the time in 2019 compared to about 30 percent of the time in 2018 in large part because of their faith in starters Bobby Wagner, K.J.
+Seattle used a base defense roughly 70% of the time in 2019 compared to about 30% of the time in 2018 in large part because of their faith in starters Bobby Wagner, K.J.
 Wright and Mychal Kendricks to play well in both run and pass situations.
 And the main key to that was Kendricks, a strongside linebacker, the position that most often comes off the field when the Seahawks go to a nickel.

-“We like these guys on the field,’’ coach Pete Carroll said at mid-season, a plan that also was influenced by the fact Seattle had no nickel cornerback it really felt confidence in much of the season, cutting veteran Jamar Taylor halfway through the year and not using rookie Ugo Amadi much until the end.
+“We like these guys on the field,’’ coach Pete Carroll said at midseason, a plan that also was influenced by the fact Seattle had no nickel cornerback it really felt confidence in much of the season, cutting veteran Jamar Taylor halfway through the year and not using rookie Ugo Amadi much until the end.

 And it’s a linebacking corps that doesn’t have to change much at all in 2020 as five of the top six are under contract — all but Kendricks.